Exponential mixing in a hydrodynamic pilot--wave theory with singular potentials: Main results

 where $\langle\cdot,\cdot\rangle_{p_2}$ is defined in~\eqref{eqn:inner_product}. \end{definition}

-The weak solutions of \eqref{eqn:droplet} can be established following the method in \cite{nguyen2024invariant} while making use of the energy estimates in Lemma \ref{lem:moment-bound} below.
+The solutions of \eqref{eqn:droplet} in the sense of Definition \ref{def:solution} can be established following the method in \cite{nguyen2024invariant} while making use of the energy estimates in Lemma \ref{lem:moment-bound} below.
+Since the argument is quite standard, we refer the readers to \cite{nguyen2024invariant} for the details and will henceforth assume the well-posedness of \eqref{eqn:droplet} for every initial condition in $\Xcal_{p_2}$.
 As a consequence of the well-posedness of~\eqref{eqn:droplet}, we can thus introduce the Markov transition probabilities of the solution $X(t)$ by

 which are well-defined for $t\ge 0$, initial condition $X_0\in \Xcal_{p_2}$ and Borel sets $A\subset \Xcal_{p_2}$.
 Letting $\B_b(\Xcal_{p_2})$ denote the set of bounded Borel measurable functions $f:\Xcal_{p_2} \rightarrow \rbb$, the associated Markov semigroup $P_t:\B_b(\Xcal_{p_2})\to\B_b(\Xcal_{p_2})$ is defined as